-Waterproofing is one of the most critical—and most commonly defective—stages of residential construction.
-When waterproofing fails, it can lead to water ingress, mould growth, structural damage, and costly repairs that often aren’t discovered until it’s too late.
+Waterproofing is one of the most important stages of residential construction, yet it is also one of the most common areas where defects occur.
+When waterproofing fails, it can lead to water ingress, mould growth, internal moisture damage and costly structural repairs that may not become visible until years after construction is complete.

-We service Melbourne’s north-eastern suburbs, including Doncaster, Templestowe, Doreen, Diamond Creek, Eltham, Greensborough, Bundoora, Macleod, Montmorency, Heidelberg, Rosanna, Epping, Ivanhoe, Reservoir, Croydon, and surrounding areas.ccc
+We service Melbourne’s north-eastern suburbs, including Doncaster, Templestowe, Doreen, Diamond Creek, Eltham, Greensborough, Bundoora, Macleod, Montmorency, Heidelberg, Rosanna, Epping, Ivanhoe, Reservoir, Croydon and surrounding areas.

-A waterproofing inspection is a detailed assessment of waterproof membranes and installation practices in wet areas such as bathrooms, laundries, balconies, and showers.
+A waterproofing inspection is a detailed assessment of waterproof membrane installation and wet-area waterproofing workmanship in areas such as bathrooms, laundries, balconies, showers, and other moisture-prone spaces.

 Waterproof membrane coverage and continuity